Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 Will The Australian Dollar Exchange Rate Strengthen In 2025?

-Broadly, the predictions point to a rising AUD relative to the USD, but it's yet to be seen if this optimism is warranted.
+Broadly, the predictions point to a slight rise in the AUD relative to the USD, compared to its weak start to 2025.

 Jody